Review and Buyer’s Guide for the Gaggia Anima Prestige (Saeco Incanto)

-Here’s a link to a downloadable pdf of the manual for the Gaggia Anima Prestige.
+Here’s a link to a downloadable pdf of the Gaggia Anima Prestige manual.

 Comparing Models: Saeco Minuto and Gaggia Anima Prestige

-There’s another Saeco super automatic espresso machine with an integrated milk carafe, namely the Saeco HD8763 Minuto.
+There’s another Saeco super-automatic espresso machine with an integrated milk carafe: the Saeco HD8763 Minuto.
 In terms of functionality, it’s very similar to the Gaggia Anima Prestige.
 However, I think it looks noticeably cheaper.
-I’d think twice before buying the Saeco Minuto if the difference in price between the two models is more than about $250.
-You can find the current price for this model here on Amazon.
+I would think twice before buying the Saeco Minuto if the two models’ price difference is more than about $250.

-The Saeco Minuto is also available in a “Pure” model, but that one doesn’t work at all with milk, so it therefore can’t make any milk foam.
-There’s even an in-between model, and with that machine you need to manually froth the milk.
+The Saeco Minuto is also available in a “Pure” model, but that one doesn’t work with milk, so it can’t make any milk foam.

 Setting Up the Gaggia Anima Prestige

-The Anima Prestige has a nice, large display, which makes using it simple.
+The Anima Prestige has a nice, large display, which makes it simple to use.
 You can use the display to easily set the amount of coffee you want to use and make, and it will even let you know if the brewing unit or the drip trays aren’t correctly installed.

-The first thing you should do is to thoroughly wash out the water tank.
+The first thing you should do is thoroughly wash out the water tank.
 Same goes for the milk carafe.
 After you’ve screwed in the water filter, the machine will first need to run some water through the filter.
-We’ll talk more about that later.
+We will talk more about that later.

-You also have to program the hardness of your water into the machine.
-Later on we’ll also see how to determine the hardness of your water.
+You also have to program the water hardness into the machine.
+Later, we will also see how to determine the hardness of your water.

 Making Milk Foam with the Gaggia Anima Prestige

-This super automatic latte machine uses a milk carafe.
-It saves space by attaching directly to the front of the machine, and when you’re done you can easily take it off again to store it in the refrigerator.
+This super-automatic latte machine uses a milk carafe that saves space by attaching directly to the machine’s front.
+When you are done making your coffee, you can easily take off the milk carafe to store it in the refrigerator.

-In this first picture you can see I’ve just filled up the milk container.
+In this first picture, you can see I have just filled up the milk container.

-Now, I simply attach the carafe to the left side of the espresso machine.
+Now, I simply attach the carafe to the left front side of the espresso machine.

-A click will let you know it’s properly in place.
-Next, we need to slide the milk spout to the right.
+When the milk carafe clicks, it is properly in place.
+Next, slide the milk spout to the right.
 That way, the milk will pour directly into the cup below.
-That’s very useful because it means that you can simply leave your cup in one place for a cappuccino or a latte macchiato, and you don’t have to move it to a different spout.
+This is very useful because it means that you can simply leave your cup in one place for a cappuccino or a latte macchiato, and you don’t have to move it.

 Our trusty LEGO barista, Larry, supervises the milk foam production.
-For the first second or so, just a few drops of water come out, but then good milk foam will start to flow out.
-It comes out at a good temperature, which is important because the temperature of your drink will always strongly depend on the temperature of the milk foam.
+For the first second or so, just a few drops of water come out, but then good milk foam starts to flow.
+The milk foam comes out at a good temperature, which is important because your drink’s temperature will always strongly depend on the milk’s temperature.

-The thing that I especially like about this milk frothing concept is that it’s very space-saving.
-The machine is already narrow by itself, but adding the milk container doesn’t take up any extra space.
-With many automatic espresso machines, you need to place the milk container next to the machine, which obviously takes up extra space.
+What I especially like about this milk frothing concept is that it is very space-saving.
+The machine is already narrow, and adding the milk container doesn’t take up any extra space.
+With many automatic espresso machines, you need to place the milk container next to the machine, which obviously takes up more room.
 If you want an example of what I’m talking about, check out my review of the Melitta Caffeeo CI.
-It’s also a great machine, but it takes up more space than this one.
+It’s also a great machine, but it takes up more space than the Gaggia Anima Prestige.

 The foam quality is solid.
 There are usually a few larger bubbles on the top, but otherwise it’s fine and creamy.